-Madefire’s extensive catalog of print comics and motion books offers something for every taste, with a wide selection late releases, horror comics, kiddy comics, and a growing slate of releases free of charge.
+Madefire’s extensive catalog of print comics and motion books offers something for every taste, with a wide selection of the latest releases, horror comics, kiddy comics, and a growing slate of releases free of charge.
 That’s in addition to your favorite superheroes like Batman, Superman, Hellboy, Star Trek, My Little Pony, and Transformers.
-Experience the craft of top publishers like DC Comics, IDW, Dark Horse, Oni Press, Liquid, Valiant, and Top Cow, with releases updated weekly.
+Experience the craft of top publishers including DC Comics, IDW, Dark Horse, Oni Press, Liquid, Valiant, and Top Cow, with releases updated weekly.
 The Print Books storefront features famous comics available as in-app purchases.
-Madefire also features 360-degree panoramic views, music, sound effects and motion that puts you inside a story scene where you control the pace of the narrative.
+Madefire also features 360-degree panoramic views, music, sound effects, and motion that puts you inside a story scene where you control the pace of the narrative.

-If you’re into Spider-Man, Iron Man, Captain America, Captain Marvel, The Avengers, Thor, Hulk, the X-Men, the Guardians of the Galaxy, Star Wars, Doctor Strange, Deadpool, Thanos, Mysterio, Ant-Man, The Wasp, Black Panther, Wolverine, Hawkeye, Jessica Jones, the Defenders, Luke Cage, Venom, and many more, you have the Marvel Unlimited subscription service to get you the latest.
+If you’re into Spider-Man, Iron Man, Captain America, Captain Marvel, The Avengers, Thor, Hulk, the X-Men, the Guardians of the Galaxy, Star Wars, Doctor Strange, Deadpool, Thanos, Mysterio, Ant-Man, The Wasp, Black Panther, Wolverine, Hawkeye, Jessica Jones, the Defenders, Luke Cage, Venom, and many more, the Marvel Unlimited subscription service has your back for the latest updates.
 Subscribers get instant access to some 27,000 digital comics spanning 80 years via the Marvel Unlimited app, or your web browser.
 You also get curated comic reading lists, recommendations, new selections added weekly, and the ability to sync across devices.
-A seven-day free trial is available after which you pay $10 for a monthly subscription.
+A seven-day free trial is available, after which you pay $10 for a monthly subscription.

 ComiXology, which is nowadays a subsidiary of Amazon, is one of the largest platforms for digital comics, and its Comics app is suitably excellent.
 Once you create an account — the app and signup process are free — you will have access to a vast marketplace of comics, with offerings from DC, Marvel, and more (there is an assortment of free comics, too).
 The app’s user interface is slick and clean, and you can read through pages as normal or glide from panel to panel in the guided view mode.